The impact of COVID-19 on hotel occupancy on the books

 At the time of writing, the highest occupancy on the books sits in July, August and November, ranging from 27%-31%.
 However, we are expecting further decreases in November following the postponement of the UN Climate Change Conference.
 So far, pickup decline has reached 5% in November, but there’s likely to be more severe decreases to follow.

 Similar to Edinburgh, there have been some increases in pickup—December 2020 and January-February 2021 produced overall increases in bookings of 1-2%.
 The average per month last year sat at 3% overall pickup.

 As we round out this Scotland section, it is important to note that domestic tourism could provide a boost to both markets, if the limitations on international travel remain in place for a longer period.

 Coming from a lower demand base to Edinburgh and Glasgow, Zurich’s pickup decreases are similarly less pronounced.
-May and June might have produced double-digit pickup declines (-24% and -10%, respectively), but there is positivity in the business on the books for October 2020 to March 2021—which is trending ahead of last year for each month in that six-month period.
+May and June might have produced double-digit pickup declines (-24% and -10%, respectively), but there is positivity in the occupancy on the books for October 2020 to March 2021—which is trending ahead of last year for each month in that six-month period.

 For further insights into the impact of COVID-19 on global industry performance, visit our COVID-19 hub.